 The Council may choose to make a payment under a Settlement Agreement to protect against compensation claims that could be expensive or bring the Council into disrepute.
-These are very rarely used and will always be less than two years' salary.
+These are not frequently used and will always be less than two years' salary.

-New regulations are due to be introduced later this year restricting the total value of an exit payment package within the public sector to £95,000.
+New regulations are due to be introduced by end of June 2017 restricting the total value of an exit payment package within the public sector to £100,000.